Today is Mimosa Day

-Even if you haven't seen The Dam Busters film you'll almost certainly know the theme tune - it's the one sung at every England-Germany football match.
+Even if you haven't seen The Dam Busters film, if you're English you'll almost certainly know the theme tune - it's the one sung at every England-Germany football match.
 Well, today is the anniversary of the original Dam Busters daring raid.

 Operation Chastise began on the evening of this day in 1943 when a British Royal Air Force squadron set out for the Ruhr valley.
 The aim was to destroy three German dams using clever "bouncing bombs", and therefore flood Germany's industrial heartland.

-Two large dams were destroyed and more than a third of the 133 men who took part in the raid died on that night.
-The squadron leader, Guy Gibson, would be awarded the Victoria Cross and go on a public relations tour of the USA and Canada.
+Two large dams were destroyed but sadly more than a third of the 133 men who took part in the raid died on that night.
+The squadron leader, Guy Gibson, was awarded the Victoria Cross and was sent on a public relations tour of the USA and Canada.

 Although immortalised in the brilliant 1955 movie The Dam Busters, in real life Gibson was not so fortunate.
 He insisted on returning to flying - against the wishes of many of his superiors - and was killed in 1944.